 Alternate Format Textbook/Course Materials

 Student is provided the textbook/course material in a different format other than its original format; size, audio to text, text to audio, etc. Students should check Hathitrust through the UF Library download free e-books available to all UF students.
 Students should check Bookshare to download free e-books available to students whom their Learning Specialist has provided them with a membership.
 For information about obtaining a membership, please email your Learning Specialist at firstname.lastname@example.org.
 If after checking these two free resources available to students, students should submit an Alternate Format Textbook Request Form for each required text.
 Students must provide a proof of purchase and it may take up to two weeks to fulfill the request.
-Students who already possess a print textbook may come to the DRC in Cypress Hall weekdays 9 a.m. – 4 p.m. to scan their book and/or print materaisl using the KIC BookEye Scanner.
+Students who already possess a print textbook may come to the DRC in Cypress Hall weekdays 9 a.m. – 4 p.m. to scan their book and/or print materials using the KIC BookEye Scanner.
 The BookEye Scanner is available on a first come basis; therefore, if the BookEye Scanner is already being utilized students will need to return at a later time or utilize another BookEye Scanner on campus.
 The KIC BookEye Scanner allows students to quickly and efficiently scan items into accessible formats, including PDF, JPEG, PNG, TIFF rich text, searchable PDF, or MP3.
 Files can be saved via USB, email, or cloud storage.
 In alignment with health and safety protocols, only one student can use the BookEye Scanner at a time.
 After which the DRC staff will need time to sanitize before the next student is able to use the scanner.

 Arriving Late to Class/Leaving Early